Goss, Missouri

 Goss is a village in Monroe County, Missouri, United States; it was once incorporated as a town, but reclassified as a village in 2010.
-The village has no permanent residents, and it is the least populous town in the United States.
+According to the 2020 census, the village has no permanent residents.

 History

 A post office called Goss was established in 1885, and remained in operation until 1954.
 The community has the name of James Goss, an early settler.

+Geography

+Goss is in central Monroe County, along U.S. Route 24, which leads southwest 4 mi to Paris, the county seat, and northeast 16 mi to Monroe City.

+According to the U.S. Census Bureau, Goss has an area of 0.06 sqmi, all land.
+The village lies on a high ground which drains north toward Otter Creek, an east-flowing tributary of the North Fork of the Salt River, and south toward the Middle Fork of the Salt River.